AkhilGoenka/chat_with_pdf/README.md

 # chat_with_pdf
-Allows you to chat with a PDF and get context based answers.
+Allows the user to upload a PDF and chat with it.